- Learn More

 - Advocacy Tools

-Global average coverage with a first dose of measles vaccine (MCV1) through routine immunization improved globally from 72% in 2001 to 85% in 2010, but it has remained stagnant the last four years.
-The percentage of countries that achieved more than 90% coverage rose from 44% in 2000 to 68% in 2012, but has decreased to 61% in 2015.
+Global average coverage with a first dose of measles vaccine (MCV1) through routine immunization improved globally from 72% in 2001 to 85% in 2010, but it has remained stagnant the last ten years.
+The percentage of countries that achieved more than 90% coverage rose from 44% in 2000 to 58% in 2019.

 The Measles & Rubella Initiative advocates and offers technical support to countries to strengthen their routine services, and will assist countries to introduce a measles second dose and measles-rubella vaccine.